geometric-kernels/GeometricKernels/docs/theory/product_kernels.rst

   Product Kernels
 ################################################

+To work on a product space (i.e. a space which is itself a product of spaces), one can use either *product Matérn kernels* or *Matérn kernels on product spaces*.
+These are generally not the same.
+On this page we discuss the product Matérn kernels.
-Product kernels are not the same as kernels on product spaces, for the latter see :doc:`the respective page <product_spaces>`.
+For a discussion on Matérn kernels on product spaces, see :doc:`the respective page <product_spaces>`.
 For a brief demonstration of the difference, see the example notebook `on the torus <https://github.com/GPflow/GeometricKernels/blob/main/notebooks/Torus.ipynb>`_.

-**Warning:** this is optional material meant to explain the basic theory and based mainly on `Borovitskiy et al. (2020) <https://arxiv.org/abs/2006.10160>`_.
-You can get by fine without reading this page for almost all use cases, either
+**Warning:** this is optional material meant to explain the basic theory and based mainly on `Borovitskiy et al. (2020) <https://arxiv.org/abs/2006.10160>`_. you can get by fine without reading this page for almost all use cases involving product spaces, either

 * by using the standard :class:`MaternGeometricKernel <geometric_kernels.kernels.MaternGeometricKernel>` with :class:`ProductDiscreteSpectrumSpace <geometric_kernels.spaces.ProductDiscreteSpectrumSpace>` (only works for discrete spectrum spaces),